ska-telescope/observation-execution-tool/README.md

 make build
 ```

-Execute the test suite with:
+Execute the test suite and lint the project with:

 ```
-make test
+make test-all
 ```

 Launch an interactive shell inside a container, with your workspace visible